 In 1893, a new brick church was constructed.
 The resident pastor and parishioners were torn on whether to retain the name of St. James or dedicate the new church to the Sacred Heart.
 A compromise was reached and the new church was named Sacred Heart Church of St. James Parish.
 Sacred Heart has undergone several renovations since then, but the brick church of 1893 still stands today.

-Sacred Heart Parish has also been blessed with several vocations to religious life over the years, including three priestly vocations and several young women who have chosen to serve God, most recently Sr. Mary Havlat, M.S.
+Sacred Heart Parish has also been blessed with several vocations to religious life over the years, including three priestly vocations and several young women who have chosen to serve God, most recently Sr. Amy Havlat, M.S.